 Transfer ThankYou Points To Airline Loyalty Programs

-Once you’ve built up a good balance of ThankYou points you can use them to book travel through the Citi website or, like I’ve recently done, transfer them over to one or more of the ThankYou program’s transfer partners.
+Once you’ve built up a good balance of ThankYou points you can use them to book travel through Citi’s ThankYou portal or, like I’ve recently done, transfer them over to one or more of the ThankYou program’s transfer partners.

 Here’s a simple step-by-step guide to transferring ThankYou points to an airline loyalty program:

 Log in to your Citi account.